-We have not achieved profitability since our inception and had an accumulated deficit of \$110.0 million as of June 30, 2019.
+We have not achieved profitability since our inception and had an accumulated deficit of \$148.2 million at September 30, 2019.
 We expect to continue to incur significant operating losses for the foreseeable future as we continue our research and development efforts and seek to obtain regulatory approval and commercialization of our ETB candidates.

 We expect our expenses to increase substantially in connection with our ongoing development activities related to MT-3724,co-development activities related to TAK-169, our pre-clinical programs, and expanding our operating capabilities.
-In addition, we expect to incur additional costsassociated with operating as a public company.
+In addition, we expect to incur additional costs associated with operating as a public company.
 We anticipate that our expenses will increase substantially if and as we:

-- complete the ongoing Phase I expansion clinical trial of MT-3724, our lead ETB candidate; - support the ongoing Phase Ib and initiate Phase II clinical trials of MT-3724; - co-develop TAK-169 with Takeda; - continue the research and development of our other ETB candidates, including completing pre-clinical studies and commencing clinical trials; - · seek to enhance our technology platform using our antigen-seeding technology approach to immuno-oncology; - seek regulatory approvals for any ETB candidates that successfully complete clinical trials; - potentially establish a sales, marketing and distribution infrastructure and scale up manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our increased operations; and - experience any delays or encounter any issues resulting from any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges.
+- support the ongoing Phase II monotherapy study of MT-3724, our lead ETB candidate; - support the ongoing Phase Ib and initiate Phase II clinical trials of MT-3724; - co-develop TAK-169 with Takeda; - continue the research and development of our other ETB candidates, including completing pre-clinical studies and commencing clinical trials; - seek to enhance our technology platform using our antigen-seeding technology approach to immuno-oncology; - seek regulatory approvals for any ETB candidates that successfully complete clinical trials; - potentially establish a sales, marketing and distribution infrastructure and scale up manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our increased operations; - experience any delays or encounter any issues resulting from any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges, - service long-term debt; and - complete the expansion of the Company's cGMP facility.